if-then-fund/if.then.fund/README.md

-unnamed-site
+if.then.fund
 ============

-The as-yet-unnamed website by Civic Responsibility, LLC.
+The website https://if.then.fund by Civic Responsibility, LLC.